 "I'm definitely claiming it - you'll have to come to my house to get that off me!"

-The former Plymouth Argyle and Southampton man missed two good chances in the first period to end his goal drought, which dated back to November 19th last year, and he was quick to defend one chance in particular.
+The former Plymouth Argyle and Southampton man missed two good chances in the first period to end his goal drought, which dated back to November 19th last year, and he was quick to defend one

 "I've got an excuse for the header - I've got a peanut-head, so I can't always get it on my forehead because there's not a lot to aim for," expressed the hitman.